-The architects were Goddard, Paget and Catlow, and their design is described as being in Arts and Crafts style, or Early Renaissance.
+The architects were J Goddard, A H Paget and W A Catlow, of Leicester, and their design is described as being in Arts and Crafts style, or Early Renaissance.
 Lots of local materials were used – the red Sandstock bricks came from Hemel Hempstead, the stone is Ketton, from Edith Weston Quarries, and the roof is slated with Collyweston slates.

 Land for the library was donated by a group of townsmen: Henry Gale Gotch, Harry W Mobbs, Thomas A Mursell, Charles W Stringer and William Timpson.
 There is a plaque recording their generosity in the library.